sosina14/sosina14/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning new programming languages and improving my skills in software development.
+- 🌱 I’m currently a Software Engineering student at Addis Ababa Science and Technology University
 - 👯 I’m looking to collaborate on open-source projects and innovative software solutions.
-- 💬 Ask me about anything related to programming, I’m happy to help!
 - 📫 How to reach me: [sosiayu14@gmail.com]

 ## 🛠️ Languages and Tools